 The Institutional Repository at UF (the IR@UF) includes the Undergraduate Honors Theses collection.
 During their graduating term*, Honors students are invited to submit their their final Honors project for inclusion in this collection.
+This is a free service of the UF Libraries.
 After students who have completed their submission graduate with Honors, the Libraries will add their works to the IR@UF and email a permanent link to them that they can include in applications, résumés, social media, or share with friends, colleagues, and family.

 Honors degree requirements vary by department, so be sure to check with your advisor and/or undergraduate coordinator to see whether your department requires you to submit your thesis or other project to the IR@UF.